Save Money on Long Run Brochures, Flyers, and Direct Mail Pieces

 For example, a printing press that is cost-effective at 25,000 pieces will likely seem expensive at a volume of 50,000 pieces or more.
 This is why you must continue to ask the question: My quantities have increased, is there a more efficient printing press better suited for my project?
 If yes, it could translate to substantial savings for you.

 Formax is always happy to help you compare…that way you'll know how well you are currently buying your printing.
-Just give us a call at 314-434-5500 or 866-367-6221, or click here to access our quote request form.
+Just give us a call at 866-367-6221, or click here to access our quote request form.
 Our extensive array of printing presses allows us to match virtually any print project to its ideal production method.
 Whether it's brochures, flyers, direct mail pieces, sales letters, or other types of printing, you can save money by matching your high-volume projects to the most efficient equipment.

 Take care!
 Keith